5mins of Postgres

 Continue readingWaiting for Postgres 17: Improved EXPLAIN for SubPlan nodes

-30 March, 2024In today’s E108 of “5mins of Postgres” we discuss a recently committed change to the Postgres 17 development branch that improves how EXPLAIN represents and nodes.
+30 March, 2024In today’s E108 of “5mins of Postgres” we discuss a recently committed change to the Postgres 17 development branch that improves how EXPLAIN represents SubPlan and InitPlan nodes.
 We compare the output with 16, and discuss the background of how a subplan can result from a sub-SELECT, and when it results in a regular JOIN instead.
 Share this episode: Click here to share this episode on LinkedIn or on X/Twitter.
-Feel free to sign up for our newsletter and subscribe to our YouTube channel.
-Improving how SubPlan…
+Feel free to sign up for our newsletter and subscribe to our YouTube channel. ...

 Continue readingWaiting for Postgres 17: The new built-in C.UTF-8 locale

-22 March, 2024In today’s E107 of “5mins of Postgres” we discuss a recently committed change to the Postgres 17 development branch that adds a built-in collation provider to Postgres, as well as a new built-in locale that allows fast binary sorting, whilst supporting Unicode-aware operations on texts.
+22 March, 2024In today’s E107 of “5mins of Postgres” we discuss a recently committed change to the Postgres 17 development branch that adds a built-in collation provider to Postgres, as well as a new built-in C.UTF-8 locale that allows fast binary sorting, whilst supporting Unicode-aware operations on texts.
 Share this episode: Click here to share this episode on LinkedIn or on X/Twitter.
 Feel free to sign up for our newsletter and subscribe to our YouTube channel.
-The new builtin collation provider in Postgres 1…
+Transcript We'll start with this commit by...

 Continue readingHow Figma built DBProxy for sharding Postgres